reptalproject/reptalproject.github.io/Page_2_Pubs.md

 Nicholas, C., Park Rogers, M.,  Danish, J., Hmelo-Silver, C., Zhong, Q., Stiso, C., Phillips, A., McClain, J., Gerber, A. (2020). *Rural elementary teachers’ perceptions about incorporating representations into their science teaching.* Paper presented at the National Association for Research in Science Teaching (NARST) International Conference.
 Portland, OR.

+McClain, J., Pierce, E., Zhong, Q., and Zimmermann, K. (2020). *“It's above me now”: Using representations to improve student engagement of earth and space in elementary classrooms.* Workshop presented at Hoosier Association of Science Teachers (HASTI) Conference.
+Indianapolis, Indiana.

 Danish, J., Nicholas, C., Hmelo-Silver, C., Park Rogers, M., Cross Francis, D., Enyedy, N., Keifert, D., and Stiso, S. (2020). *What, how, and why do elementary teachers think about using representations in their science teaching?* Paper presented at the American Educational Research Association (AERA) Annual Meeting.
 San Francisco, CA.

 Park Rogers, M., Nicholas., C, Danish, J., Gerber, A., McClain, J., Phillips, A., Stiso, C., and Zhong, Q. (2020). *Elementary teachers’ developing perceptions of the role of representations in teaching science.* Paper presented at the Association for Science Teacher Education (ASTE) International Conference.
 San Antonio, TX.